klahrich/chiefhustler/content/posts/aep.md

 ---
-title: "Atlas Engineering Products $AEP.V - Some numbers"
+title: "Atlas Engineering Products"
-date: 2021-06-17T21:53:01-04:00
+date: 2021-09-24T21:53:01-04:00
 draft: false
 categories: ["stocks"]
 ---

+The stock ticker is $AEP.V.
+The company builds and sells manufactured roof trusses and other engineered building products.
 Here is a summary of the company's financials:

 ![aep-fins](/images/aep-fins.png)